sagemath/trac_to_gh/Issue 1857.md

 # Issue 1857: examples of parametric surfaces in 3d

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1857

 Original creator: wdj